alexcw234/alexcw234.github.io/projects/manoastudentkitchen.md

 ![Add Recipe Page](https://github.com/alexcw234/alexcw234.github.io/blob/master/images/addrecipe.png?raw=true)

 It was helpful to be working in a group on a number of levels.
-For one thing, had I been working alone, the application would probably have ended up with an interface that was quite ugly and spartan (though fully functional).
+For one thing, as implied by the caption above, had I been working alone, the application would probably have had a lot of trouble with making the user interface, especially in making one that looks nice.
 Fortunately, my group members were much more attuned to ui design principles than I am, and so I was able to focus more on the functional aspects of the application.

+## What I learned
+This was the first larger coding project that I worked on in a group.
+As such it was a learning experience.
+On one hand, having to manage various branches and avoid conflicts turned out to be less of a problem than I thought it would be.
+On the other hand, there were moments when I felt like I should be doing more but have to wait for other features to be implemented before continuing.
+In the end, I admit that the 'vertical development' attitude that we tried to approach the applciation from fell through, and I ended up contributing more to the functionality with helper functions and reactive variables while my group members built most of the UI.

+A valuable lesson that I learned was when to let go of a desired feature and take a different approach.
+This occured in my attempt to implement an imgur api.
+I was able to implement everything successfully: the image got submitted to imgur and returned a callback as a URL, which appeared fine when pasted into the browser bar, but any attempts to make the image appear in an image tag gave me a 403 forbidden error.
+Despite how close I was to implementing the Imgur upload, I decided it was better to forgo it and take a different approach to storing the images.
+It cost me a few hours of my time, but it was a valuable lesson to learn (Besides I did learn how to send http headers in javascript, so it wasn't a total loss regardless).